liamgingell/60-days-of-azure/day02.md

 # Day 2 - Git

+This git cheatsheet is based on the [github-git-cheat-sheet](https://training.github.com/downloads/github-git-cheat-sheet/).

 ## Branches

 Branches are an important part of working with Git.
 Any commits you make will be made on the branch you're currently "checked out" to.
 Use `git status` to see which branch that is.